 Dozens of Israeli settlers on Tuesday forced their way into the Al-Aqsa Mosque complex in occupied East Jerusalem, according to a Palestinian agency.

-In a statement, the Islamic Endowment Department in Jerusalem said about 100 settlers broke into the flashpoint site guarded by Israeli police.
+The Islamic Endowment Department in Jerusalem said in a brief statement that 44 settlers broke into the flashpoint compound under the protection of Israeli police.

-Israeli police began allowing the settler incursions in 2003, despite repeated condemnations from the Islamic Endowment Department.
+Israeli police began allowing the settler incursions in 2003, despite repeated condemnations from the Islamic Endowment Department in Jerusalem.

 *Writing by Mahmoud Barakat in Ankara